Raksha001/somnia-colosseum/README.md

 **3\.
 Frontend Application:** The frontend is the user interface where all interactions happen.
 We used Wagmi and Viem hooks for all blockchain interactions, making it simple for users to connect their wallets, call contract functions, and sign transactions.

 *   **Frameworks:** React, Vite, and Tailwind CSS.

+**4\.
+External Services:** This component represents the third-party data provider.
+The backend service fetches portfolio, balance, and transaction data from the ORMI APIs to accurately calculate P&L and determine the winner of a duel.

+*   **Frameworks: N/A (External API Provider).

 ### 🖼️ UI/UX Design